 The face-to-face and the online curricula are identical.
 The major differences are delivery methods (face-to-face v. online) and the time needed to complete the program.
 The on-campus program is designed for full-time students only and can be completed in two years, while the online program is designed for part-time students only and can be completed in three years.
-Learn more about the Masters in Counseling online program.
+Learn more about our graduate programs.

 The full-time, Reynolda Campus program offers face-to-face courses on the Reynolda campus of Wake Forest University Monday through Friday.

 The Online Program offers courses online to part-time Online Campus students.
 Our online content courses are predominantly asynchronous with optional synchronous components (live interaction with instructors via video-conferencing) while our clinical courses include regularly scheduled required synchronous sessions.

 Students may not change delivery methods for courses.

 No. Our graduate courses are limited to students who have completed the regular admissions process and have been admitted to one of our graduate programs.

 Yes, we allow students to take up to 6 credits as a non-degree or non-matriculating student, in our online program only.
 Please contact Louise Schatz at email@example.com for additional information on how to register.

 Our on-campus counseling program admits students once a year in the fall semester, with an application deadline of January 15th for the upcoming Fall semester.